cockroachdb/docs/v2.0/create-role.md

     - Must start with either a letter or underscore
     - Must contain only letters, numbers, or underscores
     - Must be between 1 and 63 characters.
+- After creating roles, you must [grant them privileges to databases and tables](grant.html).
 - Roles and users can be members of roles.
 - Roles and users share the same namespace and must be unique.
 - All privileges of a role are inherited by all of its members.
 - There is no limit to the number of members in a role.
 - Roles cannot log in.
-They do not have a password and cannot use certs.
+They do not have a password and cannot use certificates.
-- Membership loops are not allowed (direct: `A is a member of B is a member of A` or indirect: `A is a member of B is a member of C ... is a memeber of A`).
+- Membership loops are not allowed (direct: `A is a member of B is a member of A` or indirect: `A is a member of B is a member of C ... is a member of A`).

 ## Required Privileges